snehamoybag/odin-rock-paper-scissors/README.md

 If user types wrong selection, it throws an error and cancels the current round and procedes to next round.

-The Game runs for 5 rounds and displays player and computer score in the console.
+The Game runs for 5 rounds and at the end of the game displays player and computer score in the console.